 RPG games for the players?

 In a roleplaying game, most players enjoy facing challenges and overcoming them together as a team.
-For this there are three major influence factors: The level of difficulty, the personal motivation of the player character and the consequences on the setting of the story.
+For this there are three major influence factors: the level of difficulty, the personal motivation of the player character, and the consequences on the story setting.

 A. Difficulty level

 The tougher the foe your players need to defeat or the conflict they need to solve, the more meaningful it feels for them to achieve success.
-A challenge which is too easy, feels insignificant.
-One that seems too hard to solve is frustrating.
-If in doubt about the difficulty level of a situation, try leaning towards the easier end.
-If the flow of a story comes to a halt, because you give your players a nut that’s too hard to crack (e.g. a riddle that’s too difficult, or a missing piece of evidence), this can be a real show-stopper.
+A challenge that is too easy feels insignificant.
+One that is too hard is frustrating.
+When in doubt about the difficulty level of a situation, try leaning toward the easier end.
+If the flow of a story comes to a halt because you give your players a nut that’s too hard to crack (e.g. a riddle that’s too difficult, or a missing piece of evidence), this can be a real show-stopper.
 Always keep the flow of your game running.

 B. Personal motivation

 As a GM, you should always link your stories with the backstories of your players’ characters.
 In case your story is about saving a kidnapped person, try to connect this person to the player characters (e.g. a relative, a dear friend) instead of using an unrelated NPC.
 This will raise the stakes for your players and will emotionally bind them to your story, as the outcome will have an impact on their player characters.

 C. Impact of player actions on your story

 Your players’ actions should result in visible consequences for your setting.
 They are supposed to hunt down a marauding monster?
 Then tell them about the village the beast has destroyed after they failed in their quest.
 Or ensure the villagers celebrate them as heroes after they defeat the monster.
 Show them that their actions are meaningful and that they are changing the course of your story.